 Azerbaijan lifts restrictions on cargo transportation across its Iran border

-Azerbaijan has lifted temporary restrictions on cargo transportation across the border with Iran, which were imposed last week after drones struck Nakchivan last week.
-On 5 March, four people were injured after a drone attack on the Nakchivan Autonomous Republic, which President Aliyev called “a deliberate terrorist attack by Iran.”
-Iran denied involvement on 8 March, claiming that Tehran had no connection to the attack.
+Azerbaijan has lifted temporary restrictions on cargo transportation across the border with Iran, which were imposed last week after drones struck Nakhchivan last week.
+On Thursday (5 March), four people were injured after a drone attack on the Nakhchivan Autonomous Republic, which President Aliyev called “a deliberate terrorist attack by Iran.”
+Iran denied involvement on Sunday (8 March), claiming that Tehran had no connection to the attack.

 Analysts in Baku suggest that Azerbaijan will initially limit itself to diplomatic measures as opposed to direct military escalation.